frederic-perez/AmE-dictionary/data/idioms.md

 __set the table__
 __seventh heaven__ :astonished: A state of bliss or extreme happiness. _A spa treatment in a luxury hotel with no kids—this is seventh heaven!_
 __shake a leg__ :two::hammer:
+__shake off__ Free oneself or get rid of something or someone, as in _I’ve had a hard time shaking off this cold_, or _She forged ahead, shaking off all the other runners._
 __shame on (one)__ An expression of condemnation, often an angry or disappointed one. _Shame on her for taking advantage of your feelings like that!_ _Fool me once, shame on you.
 Fool me twice, shame on me._
 __shed (some) light on (something)__
 __shine (one) on__